 Tesla is a powerhouse in the modern tech world, and for good reason.
-The company's push for electric cars has captivated consumers, investors and industry observers, and the result is that .
-CEO Elon Musk has even set his sights on overtaking Apple one day in terms of company worth.
+The company's push for electric cars has captivated consumers, investors and industry observers, and the result is that Tesla is now the most valuable American car company.
+CEO Elon Musk has even set his sights on one day overtaking Apple in terms of company worth.

 More recently, Tesla's focus has broadened, and it's made a different kind of push, one that aims to capture energy from the sun and use it to power people's homes.

 The move makes sense.
-Tesla isn't just a car manufacturer; it's a multi-pronged company aiming for unseen heights in renewable energy.
+Tesla isn't just a car manufacturer.
+Rather, it's a multi-pronged company looking to achieve unseen heights in renewable energy.
 Tesla wants to radically transform how we access and use energy in our everyday lives, and to that end it's spearheading two different products: solar panels and solar roof tiles, also known as the Tesla Solar Roof.

 Tesla's solar products are remarkably different than what we're used to seeing.
 Not only are the designs sleeker than traditional solar panels, but Tesla claims they are also cheaper, and that's before the savings you can expect on your power bill.

 There are, of course, plenty of questions.
 How does Tesla plan to implement this new wave of solar power products?
 Is its technology really cheaper and more effective than traditional solar panels?
-Can Tesla pull off completely transforming home energy consumption, forever?
+And can Tesla pull off completely transforming home energy consumption, forever?

 Tesla and solar energy: a brief history

 Tesla's mission in solar and beyond is clear: the company wants to re-imagine how we consume energy.
 You might not know, however, that this plan actually isn't new.

 In the 'Secret Tesla Motors Plan (just between you and me),' a blog post written in 2006, Musk described his grand vision to transform Tesla into more than a car company.